oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-understand-requirements.md

 **Data Studio** in Autonomous Database provides a set of tools to help in such projects, all under one umbrella.
 There is no need to install and manage any additional software.
-It makes the job of a data analyst easy.
+It makes the job of a Data Analyst easy.
 They already have their hands full in dealing with data and finding value in it.
 The least they should be worried about is which tool to use for the job at hand and where to get them from.